She Doesn't Want to Sleep Alone

-She Doesn't Want to Sleep Alone (No quiero dormir sola) is a 2012 Mexican drama directed by Natalia Beristáin.
+She Doesn't Want to Sleep Alone (No quiero dormir sola) is a 2012 Mexican drama written and directed by Natalia Beristáin.
+It premiered at the 69th edition of the Venice Film Festival, in the Critics' Week sidebar.

 Plot

 Amanda is a lonely young woman who cannot sleep alone and spends the nights with several lovers.
 Suddenly, she is forced to take care of Dolores, her alcoholic grandmother, who used to be an actress and now lives on memories of her glory days.